LaunchShop-Wii/.github-private/profile/README.md

  3. **Collaborate.** It's more fun that way!
  4. **Send prototypes.** Archive old versions here, even the ones that should not be seen here.

-> [!NOTE]
-> Test WADs and homebrew apps on a EmuNAND as well.
-Backup your Wii NAND, import it to your Dolphin installation and done.
-Please don't sexually abuse Mii :<
+ Test WADs and homebrew apps on a EmuNAND as well or use your **real NAND on Dolphin**.

 `-` fin